 The Court appointed the law firms of Kessler Topaz Meltzer & Check, LLP and Nix Patterson, LLP as Class Counsel.
 If you have any questions concerning the matters raised on this website or in the Notice, you may contact Class Counsel as follows:

 Radnor, PA 19087

 Jeffrey J. Angelovich, Esq.

 Austin, TX 78746

-Unless you elect to retain your own personal lawyer, if you remain in the Class, you will not have any direct obligations to pay the costs of the litigation.
-If there is a recovery by the Class in this Action, all costs and expenses of the Action, including Class Counsel’s attorneys’ fees, will be paid from that recovery in an amount approved by the Court.
-As set forth in FAQ 11 below, if you want to be represented by your own lawyer, you may hire one at your own expense.Back To Top
+Unless you elect to retain your own personal lawyer you will not have any direct obligations to pay the costs of the litigation.
+If the Settlement is approved by the Court, all costs and expenses of the Action, including Class Counsel’s attorneys’ fees, will be paid from that recovery in an amount approved by the Court.
+As set forth in FAQ 16 below, if you want to be represented by your own lawyer, you may hire one at your own expense.Back To Top

 Yes.
 If you want to be represented by your own lawyer, you may hire one at your own expense.
 If you decide to hire an attorney, it will be at your own expense, and that attorney must have filed a notice of appearance with the Court and served it on Class Counsel and Defendants’ Counsel at the addresses noted in FAQ 18 below so that the notice was received on or before July 1, 2020.Back To Top

 On June 17, 2020, Class Counsel applied to the Court for an award of attorneys’ fees and reimbursement of Litigation Expenses.
 On July 24, 2020, the Court granted the motion for attorneys' fees and Litigation Expenses; you can review this Order here.